at the University of Utah

 What is political ecology?

 The Political Ecology Lab is an interdisciplinary research community examining how power shapes nature–society relations.
-Spanning human geography, the social sciences, and environmental humanities, the Lab explores the political, economic, and cultural forces driving environmental change.
-Through collaborative research and public engagement, we work toward more just and equitable environmental futures.
+Spanning human geography, the social sciences, and environmental humanities, we examine the political, economic, and cultural forces shaping environmental transformations.
+Through collaborative research and public engagement, we work toward more just and equitable environmental futures for human and more-than-human worlds.

-❋ Feedback + Training
+❋ feedback + training

 Graduate student-led, faculty-supported to hold space, encourage participation, and keep ideas moving with purpose.